 - You cannot export a CSV file for Choropleth, Geo Heatmap, Pointmap, or Scatter Plot charts.

 - Any nested data (for example, a histogram with stacked data) is flattened.

 Refreshing a Dashboard

-If you update your dataset, you can update your dashboard by using the Refresh icon in Immerse.
+If you update your dataset, you can update your dasboard by using the Refresh icon in Immerse.